bzamecnik/harmoneye.me/source/lessons/physics/tuning/index.md

 	- blessing and curse of Western music
 - comparison of JI and 12TET
 - other tuning systems
+	- other tuning systems based on harmonic tones
+	- tuning systems not based on harmonic tones
+		- Gamelan
+	- tuning systems not based on octaves
+		- Bohlen–Pierce
 - problems with tuning
 	- inharmonicity
 		- overtones not ideal or moving in time